 Build Up The Pace

-If you start power walking the second you close the front door behind you, you’re going to burn out before you have a chance to get very far at all.
+If you start power walking the second you close the front door behind you, you’re going to burn out before you can get very far.
 Here’s how to build up your walk properly so that you can get the most out of your trip:

 - Find your natural step.
 This should be your “I need to be somewhere ten minutes ago” walk.
-Count the steps that you take at that pace for twenty seconds and then multiply by three (to get to a minute).
-If you’re moving at least 120 steps per minute (spm), you’re walking about 3mph, which is what’s considered to be the minimum pace for ‘fitness walking’.
+Count the steps you take at that pace for twenty seconds and then multiply by three (to get to a minute).
+If you’re moving at least 120 steps per minute (spm), you’re walking about 3mph, the minimum pace for ‘fitness walking’.
 If you’re not there yet, this is what you need to be working up to.

 - If 120spm is comfortable, kick it up a notch by aiming for 135spm.
 This is about 3.5mph and is considered to be the pace you need to walk at to see weight loss.